wp-plugins/bmlt-wordpress-satellite-plugin/readme.txt

 1. Upload `the bmlt_plugin` directory to the `/wp-content/plugins/` directory
 1. Activate the plugin through the 'Plugins' menu in WordPress
-1. Place `<!--BMLT-->` in the HTML view of a page.
+1. Place `<!--BMLT-->` or `[[BMLT]]` in the HTML view of a page.
 It will be replaced by the plugin.
+1. You can also use <a href="http://magshare.org/welcome-to-magshare/bmlt-the-basic-meeting-list-toolbox/the-bmlt-in-depth/using-the-simple-table-output/">special shortcodes and HTML comments</a> (It's a slow page -have patience) to specify tables and blocks of predetermined search results.

 == Screenshots ==